mvinegret/ecommerce_email_analytics_SQL/README.md

-# Ecommerce accounts & email breakdown by country
+# Ecommerce Email & Account Performance by Country

 ## Overview
 This is an SQL project I did to help identify top 10 countries by # of sent emails and # of accounts created.
 The whole project was done in **BigQuery** using data from an e-commerce business.